 - Chinese-English communication support

-- Report collection and basic document organization
+- Report collection and document organization

 - Communication with overseas family members